 This podcast is for you and so we welcome listener feedback through email and audio feedback at

 theRcast[at]gmail.com as well as our voicemail feedback line at

 The host of the R-Podcast is Eric Nantz, a statistician working in the life sciences industry who has been using R since 2004.
 Eric quickly developed a passion for using and learning more about R due in large part to the brilliant and exciting R community and its free and open source heritage, much like his favorite operating system Linux.
-Currently he is running Linux Mint and Ubuntu on many of his computers at home, each running R of course!
+Currently he is running a mix of various linux distrubutions such as Arch, Ubuntu, and CentOS on both his local computers and virtual servers hosted on Digital Ocean, each running R of course!